ossdhaval/mysite/source/while-coding/git-commands-notes.md

  - `git checkout -b <new-branch-name>`
  - `git push --set-upstream origin <new-branch-name>`
  - Now if you do `git branch -vv` you'll see that local branch is tracking the remote branch.
-When remote branch is deleted (after merge) you'll see that `git branch -vv` mentions `gone` against the remote branch.
+ - run `git fetch -p`.
+After this remote branch is deleted (after merge) you'll see that `git branch -vv` mentions `gone` against the remote branch.
 This was you know that local branch is no longer useful and delete it.
 In the first option above, it is hard to find out whether a local branch has been delivered and not longer usefu.
 So it is hard to delete it for cleanup.